jens1101/SteamCMD-JS-Interface/README.md

    ```

 2. Import the class and create a new instance using the `init` function.
 This
    is an _asynchronous_ function that downloads all the binaries, creates a new
-   instance of SteamCmd, ensures that it can run, and then returns the instance
+   instance of SteamCmd, ensures that it can run, and then returns the instance.
    ```js
    const { SteamCmd } = require('steamcmd-interface')
    const steamCmd = await SteamCmd.init()